antonfirsov/docs/2023/02-Feb/dotnet-8-preview-1/dotnet-8-preview-1.md

 #### System.Numerics and System.Runtime.Intrinsics

-We reimplemented `Vector256<T>` to internally be `2x Vector128<T>` ops where possible: https://github.com/dotnet/runtime/pull/76221.
+We reimplemented `Vector256<T>` to internally be `2x Vector128<T>` ops where possible: [dotnet/runtime#76221](https://github.com/dotnet/runtime/pull/76221).
 This allows partial acceleration of some functions when `Vector128.IsHardwareAccelerated == true` but `Vector256.IsHardwareAccelerated == false`, such as on Arm64.

-Added the initial managed implementation of `Vector512<T>`: https://github.com/dotnet/runtime/pull/76642.
-Much like the previous work item, this is implemented interanlly as `2x Vector256<T>` ops (and therefore indirectly as 4x Vector128<T> ops).
+Added the initial managed implementation of `Vector512<T>`: [dotnet/runtime#76642](https://github.com/dotnet/runtime/pull/76642).
+Much like the previous work item, this is implemented internally as `2x Vector256<T>` ops (and therefore indirectly as 4x Vector128<T> ops).
 This allows partial acceleration of some functions even when `Vector512.IsHardwareAccelerated == false`. -- NOTE: There is no direct acceleration for Vector512<T> yet, even when the underlying hardware supports it.
 Such functionality should be enabled in a future preview.

-Rewrote Matrix3x2 and Matrix4x4 to better take advantage of hardware acceleration: https://github.com/dotnet/runtime/pull/80091.
+Rewrote Matrix3x2 and Matrix4x4 to better take advantage of hardware acceleration: [dotnet/runtime#80091](https://github.com/dotnet/runtime/pull/80091).
 This resulted in up to 48x perf improvements for some benchmarks.
 6-10x improvements were more common. -- NOTE: Improvements to `Quaternion` and `Plane` will be coming in Preview 2

-Hardware Intrinsics are now annotated with the `ConstExpected` attribute: https://github.com/dotnet/runtime/pull/80192.
+Hardware Intrinsics are now annotated with the `ConstExpected` attribute: [dotnet/runtime#80192](https://github.com/dotnet/runtime/pull/80192).
 This ensures that users are aware when the underlying hardware expects a constant and therefore when a non-constant value may unexpectedly hurt performance.

-Added the `Lerp` API to `IFloatingPointIeee754<TSelf>` and therefore to `float` (`System.Single`), `double` (`System.Double`), and `System.Half`: https://github.com/dotnet/runtime/pull/81186.
+Added the `Lerp` API to `IFloatingPointIeee754<TSelf>` and therefore to `float` (`System.Single`), `double` (`System.Double`), and `System.Half`: [dotnet/runtime#81186](https://github.com/dotnet/runtime/pull/81186).
 This allows efficiently and correctly performing a linear interpolation between two values.

 #### JSON improvements